vkadlcik/DB48X-on-DM42/help/db48x.md

 As another extension, algebraic functions such as `sin` apply to all elements in a vector or matrix in turn.

+## Units

+Unit objects represent values with an associated unit.
+They are represented using the `_` operator, e.g. `1_km/s`, although on display this operator is shown as a thin space, e.g. `1 km/s`.
 # Menus

 Menus display at the bottom of the screen, and can be activated using the keys